Chart Color Schemes

 Griffith has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 7 projects that are expected to have an impact on the area.
-Notable among these are Griffith-Narrabundah Community Centre & Oval Upgrade, Greenway Rise - The Establishment, Narrabundah Village Precinct Renewal (Iluka & Boolimba), and Kingston Foreshore Precinct.
-The following list provides details of those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects expected to influence the area.
+Notable projects are Griffith-Narrabundah Community Centre & Oval Upgrade, Greenway Rise - The Establishment, Narrabundah Village Precinct Renewal (Iluka & Boolimba), and Kingston Foreshore Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.